dhardestylewis/DEM2basin/README.md

 ![Confirmed HUC12 DEMs](https://github.com/dhardestylewis/GeoFlood-preprocessing/blob/master/DEM-HUC12-Confirmed.png)

 ## Preprocessing workflow
 If you would like an understanding of the preprocessing workflow, I provide a simplified but representative example in this [Jupyter notebook](https://github.com/dhardestylewis/GeoFlood-preprocessing/blob/master/GeoFlood-Preprocessing.ipynb).
+This Jupyter notebook was presented at the inaugural [TACC Institute on Planet Texas 2050 Cyberecosystem Tools](https://bridgingbarriers.utexas.edu/pt2050-tacc-institute/) in August, 2020.